mgenware/ting/README.md

 ```

 ### Overriding sanitize-html Options
-ting is built upon [sanitize-html](https://www.npmjs.com/package/sanitize-html), you can override the internal sanitize-html options, or pass a new one (which makes ting no different than sanitize-html). e.g. to allow `<iframe>` tags, override the `allowedTags` and `allowedAttributes` of sanitize-html options.
+ting is built upon [sanitize-html](https://www.npmjs.com/package/sanitize-html), you can override the internal sanitize-html options, or pass a new one (which would make ting no different than sanitize-html). e.g. to allow `<iframe>` tags, override the `allowedTags` and `allowedAttributes` of sanitize-html options.

 ```js
 ting.sanitize('<iframe src="https://coldfunction.com"></iframe>',